37 Things you need to do before your first trip to Italy

 - Do not be surprised when locals greet each other by kissing both cheeks!
 It is normal but always follow their lead as some people may only want one cheek too.

-- If you choose to drive you will most likely get a ticket unless you ready Italian!
-Most parking areas are off limits so avoid driving in cities.
+- If you choose to drive, you will most likely get a ticket unless you read Italian!
+Most parking areas are off-limits so avoid driving in cities.

-- Most people stay in AirBnBs or hotels, but if you are looking for more privacy there is always renting an apartment.
-And while some apartments have private pools, not all do so double check before booking!
+- Most people stay inhotels, but if you are looking for more privacy, you always rent an apartment through VRBO or Airbnb.
+And while some apartments have private pools, not all do so double-check before booking!

 - Visit in the off-season and save a lot of money!
-Peak season is usually between the months of June and September.
+Peak season is usually between June and September.

 - One thing to know about Italians: tipping isn’t expected in Italy, but it is appreciated!
-If you want to leave some extra change after paying your bill, that’s fine.
+If you want to leave some extra change after paying your bill.

 - Use the phrase “Grazie” for thank you.
-It means Thank You so if someone does something nice for you like they hold open the door or give up their seat on public transportation say “grazie.”
+It means Thank You, so if someone does something nice for you like they hold open the door or giving up their seat on public transportation, say “grazie.”
 The word can also be used as an exclamation when feeling grateful such as “I am so thankful right now!”

 - Be wary of pickpockets.
 Thieves can be found anywhere in Italy, but especially on public transportation and crowded tourist attractions like the Colosseum or Duomo.

 - You will want to eat gelato almost every day.
 Tourists often joke about the number of gelato shops.
-Italians are known for their fascination with ice cream and they have more than 300 flavors to choose from.
+Italians are known for their fascination with ice cream, which has more than 300 flavors.
 My personal favorite is amarena (sour cherry)

 - Italian drivers can sometimes drive a little aggressively in cities such as Rome or Naples.
 Be prepared when crossing streets because traffic doesn’t stop until there has been a break in traffic – even if the light turns red.
 This also applies to pedestrian crossings- cars will only cross after waiting for an opening in traffic.